United States herbicidal warfare research: Defoliants

 In addition to work done in the anti-crop theater, the screening program for chemical defoliants was greatly accelerated in the 1960s.
 By FY 1962 contracts for synthesis and testing of a thousand chemical defoliants were in the process of negotiation.
 Approximately 1600 compounds had been examined since July 1961 with the results entered in a Remington-Rand computer system.
 Of these 1600 compounds, 100 showed defoliant activity and 300 exhibited herbicidal effects in the primary defoliation process.

 Rice blast

 Sufficient work had been done on Pyricularia oryzae to also warrant the organism in the BW arsenal.
-In March 1958 Pyricularia oryzae was classified as a standard anti-crop BW agent.
-Pyricularia oryzae, the causal agent of rice blast, was then known as anti-crop Agent LX.
+In March 1958 P. oryzae was classified as a standard anti-crop BW agent.
+It then known as anti-crop Agent LX.

 During this time period, Rice Blast spores were produced under contract to Charles Pfizer and Company and shipped to Fort Detrick for classification, drying and storage.

 Agricultural BW doctrine was re-developed by the Air Force and Army during the early 1960s.
 At the outset of FY 1962 an important increase in emphasis in this field for technical advice on the conduct of the defoliation and anti-crop activities in Southeast Asia.

 Both field tests and process research were maintained for the agent of rice blast disease.